Gadji-M/PoolSeq_OMIcsTouch/README.md

 After the quality control done you will have in the multiqc file a html document summarizing the QC for all your samples (see example below).

 ![Alt Text](fastqc-status-check-heatmap-2.png)
 Fig 1.
-Quality control of Poolseq FASTQ data
+Quality control of Poolseq FASTQ data.
+Green, yellow, and red boxes represent pass, warn, and fail qualities, respectively.

 ## 2. Alignment